ava-labs/hypersdk/cmd/cli/README.md

 - Supports ed25519 keys only (enforce default, this is a default opinionated CLI)

 API:
-`key address` - prints current key address
+✅ `address` - prints current key address
-`key generate` - generates a new address
+✅ `key generate` - generates a new address
-`key balance` - balance
+`balance` - balance
-`key set` set private key from file, base64 string or hex string presented in the first argument `endpoint` - prints URL of the current endpoint `endpoint ping` - checks connectivity with the current endpoing `endpoint set --endpoint=https://hello.world:1234` sets endpoint `actions` - print the list of actions available in the ABI `tx send [action name] [action params]` - sends a transaction with a single action
+✅ `key set` set private key from file, base64 string or hex string presented in the first argument `endpoint` - prints URL of the current endpoint
+`ping` - checks connectivity with the current endpoing `endpoint set --endpoint=https://hello.world:1234` sets endpoint `actions` - print the list of actions available in the ABI `tx send [action name] [action params]` - sends a transaction with a single action